BinarySoftware/ScalarStocks/README.md

 <h1 align="center">ScalarStocks</h1>

-## StockExperience - Because i'm bored with plain Hello world
+## ScalarStocks - Because i'm bored with plain Hello world

 Use under your own risk, may cause warping back to 80's Best experience in 80-col terminal